Is Yuca Healthy? A nutrition breakdown of yuca.

 Improves Iron Absorption

-Yuca is an excellent source of vitamin C. In addition to promoting immune health, this vitamin promotes absorption of iron from plant sources like legumes, nuts, and leafy greens, per the USDA.
+In addition to promoting immune health, vitamin C helps your body absorb iron from plant foods like beans, nuts, and leafy greens, per the USDA.

 Supports Gut Health

-Yuca contains resistant starch and fiber—two important nutrients for gut health.
+Yuca contains resistant starch and fiber—two important nutrients for gut health, per a 2014 study in Food Science and Technology (Campinas).

-Resistant starch gets fermented in the large intestine.
+Resistant starch resists digestion in the small intestine, so it gets fermented in the large intestine.
 This process leads to the production of beneficial short-chain fatty acids (SCFAs) like butyrate, per a 2024 study in the journal Food Chemistry: X

-These SCFAs help manage inflammation, maintain the integrity of your gut lining, and may even influence overall health beyond the digestive system.
+These SCFAs help manage inflammation, maintain the integrity of your gut lining, and may even support overall health beyond the digestive system.

-Resistant starch also acts as a prebiotic, feeding the healthy bacteria in your gut so they can thrive.
+Resistant starch also acts as a prebiotic, feeding the healthy bacteria in your gut so they can thrive, per a 2016 study in Critical Reviews in Biotechnology.

-Plus, eating a high-fiber diet by incorporating plenty of plant foods like yuca can help keep you regular.
+Plus, eating a high-fiber diet full of plant foods like yuca can help keep you regular.
 It can also help prevent digestive issues like hemorrhoids or diverticular disease, per StatPearls.

 May Promote Heart Health